odinuv/web/articles/debugging/index.md

 You can change your source code a little to stop the execution at some point or to lock some values.

+{: .note}
+You can have troubles to determine whether the problem is in the backend or in the frontend code, especially with JavaScript-heavy applications.
+Check the interface (HTTP communication) between those two components whether the expected payload arrived/was dispatched to/from the frontend.
+Than you should know where to aim your effort.

 ### Investigate
 Now it should be clear where the bug is.
 At least you have minimised responsible pieces of code to a minimal possible amount.
 Dive into your code and find the problem.